 The meniscus has zones, or areas, that are quite different from one another.
 In the outer zone there is a good blood supply.
 This is known as the “red zone”.
 In the inner zone there is not a good blood supply.
 This is known as the “white zone”.
 Without good blood flow to the damaged area, a wound cannot heal.
 This is true of every injury, including a torn meniscus.

 As we get older, the blood flow to the inner meniscus decreases.
 This means that a meniscus tear in a younger person may be treated differently than a meniscus tear in an older person.

 When a provider suspects a torn meniscus, he or she will take a history to find out what situation led to the injury.
 After the history, a physical exam will be performed.

 The symptoms of a torn meniscus can be caused by other types of knee injuries.
 Because of this, imaging tests are usually required in order to verify a diagnosis.
 The first imaging test is usually an x-ray of the knee.
 An x-ray won’t show the torn meniscus itself, but it can show the general condition of the knee.

 After an x-ray is taken, it may be necessary to perform an MRI, or Magnetic Resonance Imaging Scan to see exactly what the problem is.

 How is a Meniscal Tear Treated?

 If surgery is necessary, a surgeon may repair the tear in your meniscus with sutures.
 If there is not enough blood flow to the area, the torn part of the meniscus may simply be removed.
-Both types of surgery will probably be done using arthroscopy, which involves putting a tiny camera inside the knee.
+Both types of surgery are usually done using arthroscopy, which involves putting a tiny camera inside the knee.
 The camera projects images from inside the knee onto a screen.
-The surgeon then inserts narrow instruments inside the knee in order to perform surgery using the image on the screen for guidance.
+The surgeon then inserts narrow instruments to perform surgery using the image on the screen for guidance.